roboyeti/wth/Readme.md

 - wthlab.rb is an interactive shell with a WTH application spun up with your config.
 - wthd.rb is an untested daemonized wth for OSs that support fork.
     - Use: ruby ./wthd.rb [start|stop|status|restart]
-- To detach from console in linux, you can also set config option "console_out" to false
+- To detach from console, you can also set config option "console_out" to false
 - When a URL is visible on the console, you may be able to CTRL + Mouse click it to open in browser.
 Terminal and OS mileage may vary.

 ## Configuration